AltoRetrato/Oneiric-Quest/README.md

 - Multiplayer support (local and remote).
 - Add support for additional Dreamcast games and controllers (e.g., Fishing Controller, DreamParaPara, ...).
 - Support custom songs, including songs from other versions or even other games.
+- Maybe native Quest 2 (or at least Quest 3) support.
 - Linux and Mac support.
-- Maybe native Quest 2 (or at least Quest 3) support.

 ## Contributing and Support

-If you encounter any issues or have any questions, suggestions or feedback regarding Oneiric Quest, please feel free to [open an issue](https://github.com/AltoRetrato/Oneiric-Quest/issues).
+If you encounter any issues or have any questions, suggestions or feedback regarding Oneiric Quest, please feel free to [open an issue](https://github.com/AltoRetrato/Oneiric-Quest/issues) or send a pull request.

 ## Thanks